 David Howarth, the Liberal Democrat justice spokesman, condemned the Government for burying more building blocks of its surveillance state in a bill to reform the coroner service.

-to public order situations, inflame an already tense situation, or raise security considerations.
-Additionally, the police may require a person to move on in order to prevent a breach of the peace, to avoid a public order situation, or for the
+or lead to public order situations, inflame an already tense situation, or raise security considerations.
+Additionally, the police may require a person to move on in order to prevent a breach of the peace, to avoid a public order situation, or

 Tom Watson is a blogging MP who posed the following question of his readers: